jazmichaelking/mastodon-near-me/README.md

 Open an Issue with the add, remove or edit.

 ## Data

-Geographic service providers tend to attract users from a specific country or area (and its diaspora), and support the spoken language(s) of their locale.

 ### Africa
 | Locale | Sublocale | URL | notable language support |